froukje/datamapu/content/posts/classical_ml/adaboost_example_reg.md

 ![adaboost_reg_first_tree](/images/adaboost/ab_example_reg_first_tree.png)
 *The first Decision Tree of the AdaBoost model.*

-Now, we determine the total error, which is the number of wrongly predicted samples divided by the total number of samples.
+Now, we determine the total error, which we define as the number of wrongly predicted samples divided by the total number of samples.
 Following the decision paths of the tree, we can find that the samples age$=35$,  likes height$=0$, likes goats$=0$ and age$=42$, likes height$=0$, likes goats$=0$ lead to wrong predictions.
 The true target values are $300m$ and $200m$, respectivly, but the predicted value is $250m$ in both cases.
 The other eight samples are correctly predicted.
 The total error is thus $\frac{2}{10}$.
 The influence of this tree is therefore

 $$\alpha =  \frac{1}{2} \ln\Big(\frac{1 - TotalError}{TotalError}\Big)$$
 $$\alpha =  \frac{1}{2} \ln\Big(\frac{\frac{8}{10}}{\frac{2}{10}}\Big)$$
 $$\alpha =  \frac{1}{2} \ln(4) = 0.69.$$

+**Note, that different implementation of the AdaBoost algorithm for regression exist.
+Usually the prediction does not need to match exactly, but a margin is given, and the prediction is counted as an error if it falls out of this margin [1].** For the sake of simplicity, we will keep this definition analogue to a classification problem.
+The main idea of calculating the influence of each tree remains, but the way the error is exactly calculated may differ in different implementations.

 With the *influence* $\alpha$, we can now calculate the new weights